robincamille/bot-tutorial-jumpstart-2020/README.md

 - Make the bot send more or fewer tweets, or change which lines, by editing the numbers in **for line in tweettext[0:5]**.
  - [0:5] means from the first thing up to (but not including) the fifth thing

-## Advanced bot: mashup_madlib.py
+## Advanced bot: plumpoem.py

-This script treats *The Red Wheelbarrow* as a mad-lib, filling in three blanks from two data sources: JSON files from @dariusk's [collection of corpora](https://github.com/dariusk/corpora).
+This script treats the poem *This Is Just To Say* (William Carlos Williams) as a mad-lib, filling in four blanks from four data sources: JSON files from @dariusk's [collection of corpora](https://github.com/dariusk/corpora).

 ## Advanced bot: respondingbot.py